Women’s Financial Resilience After the 2008 Recession

 The experience of precarious work in the post-2008 period shows that adaptation does not necessarily equate to progress.
 For many women, accepting unstable ties was the only way to remain economically active, but this permanence occurred at the cost of greater exposure to risk and reduced capacity for long-term planning.
 This condition shaped subsequent financial decisions and prepared the ground for growing reliance on credit as a sustaining mechanism, a theme that will be deepened in the next chapter.

-Chapter 4 — The Role of Indebtedness in Sustaining Household Recovery
+Chapter 4 — How Debt Helped Sustain Household Recovery

 As economic recovery advanced in a fragmented manner, indebtedness came to occupy a central role in the reorganization of household finances.
 For many women, slow income recomposition and precarization of work created a persistent mismatch between everyday expenses and payment capacity.
 In this context, credit ceased to be merely an occasional resource and came to function as a structural mechanism for sustaining daily economic life.